noobsdt/bbtechniques/README.md

-All techniques and methodologies collected from twiiter & Internet.
+All techniques and methodologies collected from Twitter & Internet.
 All credit goes to them who share their knowledge.